Note: The links below will

 February when the three-member Expedition 2 crew arrives on STS-102.

-Follow the mission on !
+Follow the mission on NASA

-02 November 2000 - to !
-NASA reports:
+02 November 2000 - Expedition One to arrive

 Aboard the Soyuz space capsule, Mission Commander Bill